Jet Ski Ride From Hawkesbury to Ottawa…

 Day two took us down river for 170-kilometres of Sea Doo riding through the massive Carillon Lock (see how to go through locks).
 And then across Lake of Two Mountains towards Montreal.
 Our turn around point was the lock at Sainte-Anne-de-Bellevue.
 Here we stopped for lunch at one of many enchanting waterfront patio restaurants and refuelled at Marina Île Perrot on the Montreal side of the lock.

-Together, these two PWC rides make for an easy and peaceful two-day outing.
+Together, these two jet ski rides make for an easy and peaceful two-day PWC adventure.
 It’s made even better by the majestic Prescott-Russell shorelines, so I highly recommend checking it out for yourself.

-The complete story of my Lower Ottawa River appeared in the January 2016 Boat Show Issue of Canadian Yachting Magazine.
+The complete story of my Lower Ottawa River appeared in a Boat Show Issue of Canadian Yachting Magazine.

 Riders should reconfirm the Sea Doo tours routes and services mentioned in this article as they may have changed since publication.
 Any map is for reference only and any marked lines or locations are not intended as an exact or accurate depiction of positions.